 (Originally posted on April 2, 2012)

 The prelude to Easter is a most blessed time for Christians.
 We are now experiencing what is to come.
-These are important things to reflect on as we consider the Pascal Mystery: Jesus’ life, death and resurrection.
+These are essential things to reflect on as we consider the Pascal Mystery: Jesus’ life, death, and resurrection.
 The sad reality is that we often get stuck with the Good Friday Jesus.
-If we allow that to happen then Jesus becomes just another prophet, albeit a pretty good one.
+If we allow that to happen, then Jesus becomes just another prophet, albeit a pretty good one.
 Love those parables!
-But, then, God remains remote and irrelevant to our lives.
+But then, God remains remote and irrelevant to our lives.

 Do you suppose God just dropped Jesus off here and left him to fend for himself?
 If so, then why would I depend on him?
-I’ll get my card punched on Sunday, but the rest of my life I’ll just take care of myself, thank you very much.
+I’ll get my card punched on Sunday, but for the rest of my life, I’ll just take care of myself.
+Thank you very much.
 I’ll come back to why that doesn’t work in a moment, but for now, let us consider these passages:

 - “All who see me mock me; they hurl insults, shaking their heads.
 ‘He trusts in the LORD,’ they say, ‘let the LORD rescue him.
 Let him deliver him, since he delights in him.’”
 Psalm 22:7-8